python-sdbus/python-sdbus/README.md

 * Asyncio and blocking calls.
 * Type hints. (`mypy --strict` compatible)
 * No Python 2 legacy.
-* Based on fast sd-bus from systemd.
+* Based on fast sd-bus from systemd. (also supports elogind)
 * Unified client/server interface classes.
 Write interface once!
 * Dbus methods can have keyword and default arguments.